10 Things Christians Argue about That Won't Matter in Heaven

 - 2019 May 29

 Freedom is in knowing who you are in Christ and being able to let things go.
-It’s refusal to walk in offense and being quick to forgive.
-It is in the being slow to speak and even slower to anger.
-Freedom is in knowing that you don’t hold a grudge from a wrongdoing in the past that would potentially weigh you down.
-It is truly, truly, truly a freeing feeling to know that you don’t need to always be right.
-My precious elderly aunt once told me that her more than sixty year marriage had lasted because she long ago gave up her right to be right.
+It’s a refusal to walk in offense and being quick to forgive.
+It is in being slow to speak and even slower to anger.
+Freedom is in knowing that you don’t hold a grudge from wrongdoing in the past that would potentially weigh you down.
+It is truly, truly, truly a freeing feeling to know that you don’t need always to be right.
+My precious elderly aunt once told me that her more than sixty-year marriage had lasted because she long ago gave up her right to be right.

 - Worship styles.
 Maybe you attend a church that sings from a hymnal with no instruments whatsoever.
 Maybe you worship with a full band and smoke filling a stage.
 Old hymns.
 New worship songs.
-Three-hour service at 10am with lunch to follow.
-Hour-long service at 5pm.
+Three-hour service at 10 a.m. with lunch to follow.
+An hour-long service at 5 p.m.
 Traditional Sunday attire.
 Jeans and t-shirts.
 We will argue about anything, won’t we?
-I get the great privilege of traveling throughout the United States and worshipping with a variety of Christian brothers and sisters and the services are as varied and diverse as we are.
+I get the great privilege of traveling throughout the United States and worshipping with a variety of Christian brothers and sisters, and the services are as varied and diverse as we are.
 What may seem normal and traditional to you could be completely different and new to another.
-As long as we worship the one true God, it doesn’t matter what order the prayer, songs, preaching, and benediction go, or frankly, if each of those things are present in the service at all.
-Yes, the Bible references worship and denominations are rooted in those reference points, but when we get to Heaven, we’ll be too busy actually worshiping to worry about the order of service.
+As long as we worship the one true God, it doesn’t matter what order the prayer, songs, preaching, and benediction go, or frankly, if each of those things is present in the service at all.
+Yes, the Bible references worship, and denominations are rooted in those reference points, but when we get to Heaven, we’ll be too busy actually worshipping to worry about the order of service.

 - Money.
 What pastor is making too much money?
 To tithe or not to tithe?
 Where are you spending your money?
 Do only the poor go to Heaven?
 Is our rich boss really a Christian?
 We are obsessed with our money, others’ money, and the churches’ money.
 It won’t matter.
 Our Father owns the cattle of a thousand hills.
 His resources are endless.